The Ultimate Travel Beauty Packing List and Kit for Backpackers

 2. Toothbrush and toothbrush cover: I know.
 You really don't need a reminder to bring a toothbrush along.
 But I actually do have some tips.
 I normally use an electronic brush at home but it's so much easier to travel with a traditional brush.
 And invest in a cover.
 You'll be surprised at where you end up brushing your teeth.
 Sometimes it gets pretty grim.
 Keep a cover on hand to keep your brush germ-free.

 3. Toothpaste: Bring you brand of choice.
 But save space and stick to travel-sized.
 And just restock when you need to.

 5. Razor: I swear by the travel version of the Gillette Venus Snap with Embrace.
 It's small and cute.
-And fits perfectly into the side of my backpack.
-The blades come lined with a film that functions as a shave cream for a smoother shave.
-Because I'm certainly not carrying that in my backpack.
+The blades also comes lined with a film that functions as a shave cream for a smoother shave, which is handy on the road.

 Pin it, save it, share it!

 Other posts you might love: